FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 Also in this part of the grounds you'll find the seasonal Butterfly Habitat and nearby is the Activity Center.
 That's their little outdoor amphitheater where I saw Clint Carvalho's Extreme Parrots show.

 Clint pulled everyone into his show early on by taking one of his favorite parrots up to us in our seats, so everyone could see this beautiful bird up close and even pet it.

 These birds, which have been his life long love, do some pretty incredible stunts.
-He performs his professional show at Planet Hollywood for now, but volunteers to do this show free at the Springs Preserve.
+He performs his professional show at Planet Hollywood and when it's cooler during Feb-May does his show at the Springs Preserve.